2bndy5/Drivetrain/README.rst

 Introduction
 ============

-Yet another GPS NMEA sentence parser, but this time with the threading module for expediting data parsing in background running threads.
+A collection of motor drivers classes and a special drivetrain class to coordinate the motors objects in generic configurations.
+This takes advatage of the threading module for smoothing motor input commands in background running threads.
 This was developed for & tested on the Raspberry PI.

 Dependencies
 ============